curroramos/leetcode_notes/backtracking/bactracking.md

 2. **Memoization:** Store results of subproblems to avoid redundant calculations.
 3. **Ordering:** Consider the order in which you explore candidates to improve efficiency.

-These notes cover the key concepts, examples, advantages, and optimizations of backtracking.
-Let me know if you need more details or have any specific questions!